Grahamstown

 - Rhodes University: Rhodes University is a renowned institution of higher learning located in Grahamstown, known for its academic excellence and beautiful campus.
 Visitors can explore the university grounds, including the historic main building and botanical gardens, and attend public lectures, concerts, and events.

-- Albany Museum: The Albany Museum is a cultural and natural history museum in Grahamstown, housing extensive collections of artifacts, fossils, and exhibits related to the Eastern Cape's heritage.
+- Albany Museum: The Albany Museum is a cultural and natural history museum in Grahamstown, housing extensive collections of artefacts, fossils, and exhibits related to the Eastern Cape's heritage.
 Highlights include displays on archaeology, ethnography, natural history, and the history of the town.

 - Grahamstown Cathedral: St. Michael and St. George Cathedral, commonly known as Grahamstown Cathedral, is a historic Anglican church dating back to the early 19th century.
 The cathedral's impressive architecture, stained glass windows, and serene atmosphere make it a must-visit landmark in the town.